joemarlo/DS4SI-tool/DS4SI-tool/markdowns/assignment_4.md

 *For R users:*
 - PDF created by knitting R Markdown file
 - R Markdown file and everything needed for me to run it to produce your PDF (including the csv file within the zip file)
+- Make sure you include the file created by renv that details the dependencies.
 - The zip file downloaded from the tool on the ‘Summary results’ page

+An important note about the distinction between a specific practice that Vicky Steeves taught you and what you will do for this assignment.
+Vicky provided an example where plots and table were exported to a separate file.
+You do not need to do that for this assignment.
+For this assignment you can keep the figures within the document so that they can be seen when you run a code chunk and so that they display in the PDF when you knit the RMarkdown.

+We are hoping that everyone's code will work seamlessly on Joe's computer.
+However,
+1. Please make sure what you upload works on another computer before uploading it to Classes.
+2. If we find that there are systematic problems getting your code to reproduce even though you have followed all the appropriate steps will we will either work with you to figure out a solution or allow for a different type of submission.

 *For Stata users:*
 - A clean and readable do-file containing all of your code
 - A 1-2 page PDF write-up of your process containing your final tables and figures.
 Your write-up should also describe the results of each table in a clearly written paragraph
 - An excel file with your table shell of your regression results (using putexcel)
 - The zip file downloaded from the tool on the ‘Summary results’ page

 ### Rubric
 <!--